-We are a group of 15 UK scientists and four patient charities (Action for M.E., the Association of Young People with ME, the ME Association and ME Research UK, with Action for M.E. taking a representative role) who have come together to establish a big data research study of over 10,000 adults and 2,000 children and young people.
+We are a group of 15 UK scientists and three patient charities (Action for M.E., the ME Association and ME Research UK, with Action for M.E. taking a representative role) who have come together to establish a big data research study of over 10,000 adults and 2,000 children and young people.

 Our core aim is to investigate the biology of ME/CFS.